ROB GRAAFLAND

 A. Gorissen wrote in Mathias Kemp, A Life for Limburg (Mathias Kemp, een leven voor Limburg 1991) that Graafland was an inspiration to his pupils, that he made them feel confident and that he encouraged them to achieve as much as their talent allowed them to.

 Mathias Kemp's memories of his experiences with 'The Graafland Class' are similar as outlined by dr. Monique Dickhaut and A. Gorissen.
-Graafland was a talented man who made his pupils aware of their talents, charming, with sophisticated beliefs and views, a moderate freethinker, who embraced other art forms, like literature, and who started a School in Maastricht.
+"Graafland was a talented man who made his pupils aware of their talents, charming, with sophisticated beliefs and views, a moderate freethinker, who embraced other art forms, like literature, and who started a School in Maastricht."
 It was apparently not easy for Mathias Kemp to deal with Graafland, because in 1956 he remembered Graafland as (A. Gorissen) "A fascinating, sometimes charming personality who attracted more admiration than affinity ...
-Although sometimes he could behave very differently indeed ...
+Although sometimes he could surprise people by behaving very differently ...
 But this did not mean that his great talents as a teacher were not fully displayed ...
 He knew how to inspire his pupils ...
 After all, he himself was a brilliant painter ...
 When he examined our work, he always found something to improve with a brush stroke or a powerful touch."

 Marriage